chezyio/SC3010/README.md

     -   Hacker insert and execute arbitrary malicious code in system’s code path
     -   Hacker can hide its existence from being detected
 -   Root privileges can be gained by a hacker through buffer overflow, format string and other vulnerabilities
+    -   There can possibly be a flag on a stack that denotes privilege mode where hackers can overwrite using buffer overflow
 -   Rootkit changes pointers of certian entries in system-call table
     -   Other processes calling these system calls will execute the attacker’s code
 -   Example